alonyer1/OverLauncher/README.md

 (This won't mess with your computer in any way.)

 ## Usage

+###Through GUI
+Launch OverGUI.exe, and click on "Patch&Launch".
+It will open a dialogue to select the game client.
+Select your local GameClientApp.exe and click "open".

+### Through Command Line
 `OverLauncher "path in quotes"`
 (You need quotes or it will not load, blame how strings work in c++ than me please)